This article addresses the doctrine of contributory negligence in North Carolina.

 Our case law as developed to this point reflects that the gross negligence issue has been confined to circumstances where at least one of three rather dynamic factors is present: (1) defendant is intoxicated, (2) defendant is driving at excessive speeds, or (3) defendant is engaged in a racing.

 Even where the defendant is grossly negligent, the plaintiff’s gross negligence will bar his claim.
-Thus, even if a restaurant was willful in serving a patron with alcohol, the patron’s own negligence and wrongdoing was equal to that of bar, and hence the claim by his estate for wrongful death was properly dismissed.
+Thus, even if a restaurant was willful in serving a patron with alcohol, the patron’s own negligence and wrongdoing were equal to that of the bar, and hence the claim by his estate for wrongful death was properly dismissed.

 There are a other exceptions to this doctrine. “[A]n infant under 7 years of age is conclusively presumed to be incapable of contributory negligence; . . . between the ages of 7 and 14 there is a prima facie presumption of such incapacity, which, however, may be overcome by evidence showing capacity . . . .”
 The presumption for children between 7 and 14 “may be overcome by evidence that the child did not use the care which a child of its age, capacity, discretion, knowledge, and experience would ordinarily have exercised under the same or similar circumstances.
 A child ‘must exercise care and prudence equal to his capacity.’
 If it fails to exercise such care and the failure is one of the proximate causes of the injuries in suit, the child cannot recover.”